magfest/sideboard/docs/source/index.rst

 Sideboard provides several useful classes for establishing websocket connections to other Sideboard servers, implementing the websocket RPC protocol described in the previous section.

-.. class:: WebSocket([url[, ssl_opts={}]])
+.. class:: WebSocket([url[, ssl_opts={}[, connect_immediately=True[, max_wait=2]]]])

-    Class representing a persistent websocket connection to the specified url (or connecting to this sideboard instance on localhost if necessary), with an option dictionary of extra keyword arguments to be passed to ssl.wrap_socket, typically client cert parameters.
+    Class representing a persistent websocket connection to the specified url (or connecting to this sideboard instance on localhost if url is omitted), with an option dictionary of extra keyword arguments to be passed to ssl.wrap_socket, typically client cert parameters.

+    You probably won't ever need to instantiate this class directly in your production code, but it's used under the hood to implement the `services API <#services>`_ and is very useful for debugging or one-off scripts.

+    :param url:
+    :param ssl_opts:
+    :param connect_immediately:
+    :param max_wait:

-    Instantiating a WebSocket object immediately starts two threads:
+    Instantiating a WebSocket object immediately starts two threads (unless ``connect_immediately`` is false, in which case this will happen when ``.connect()`` is called):

     * a thread which listens on the open connection and dispatches incoming messages